lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 Whatever the problem is, it has an essential part, and a non-essential part.

+"Compute the length of a list" is the essence of "Compute the length of a list of bananas".
+"Compute the length of a list of bananas" might be the essence of something else.
+Which brings up the questions, is P the essence of Q?
+Or is P a sub-problem in a collection of problems that someone else might refer to as a single problem?

-Any "abstract vs. concrete" discussion, must be re-phrased into the "essential vs. non-essential", and thus **necessarliy** take place in the context of a well-defined problem.
+If you rephrase your "abstract vs. concrete" into "essential vs. non-essential", then any further discussion will **necessarliy** have to take place in the context of a well-defined problem.

-The problem you define, will then become **the** problem, and it will be as "real world" as any problem can be, regardless of what your boss, parents, society, or favorite "software architecture" book might say.
+The problem you define will then become **the** problem, and it will be as "real world" as any other problem, regardless of what your boss, parents, society, or favorite "software architecture" book might say.

 There is no fixed "level of abstractness" of anything; which is another way of saying that nothing is simply essential or non-essential "in general", from *all* perspectives.

+There are only problems, sub-problems, different problems, etc. all of them with an essence.

-So, where does that leave us with phrases such as "that's too abstract"?
+Where does all of this leave you with regards to phrases such as "that's too abstract"?

 ## "That is too abstract"